-The replacement London Plan in policy 7.2 sets out that "Boroughs should develop detailed policies and proposals that ensure the physical environment can meet the highest standards of accessibility and inclusion and that the principles of inclusive design are adopted at the earliest stages of the development ..."
+The London Plan in Policy 7.2 sets out that "Boroughs should develop detailed policies and proposals that ensure the physical environment can meet the highest standards of accessibility and inclusion and that the principles of inclusive design are adopted at the earliest stages of the development ..."
 It sets out four principles of inclusive design for developments to demonstrate.

-- 4.12 To help ensure an accessible environment the London Plan policy 7.2 sets out the four principles of inclusive design; safety, convenience, flexibility and realism.
-These are set out in full in DM03: Accessibility and Inclusive Design below and should be demonstrated in an applicant's design and access statement.
-Further guidance includes: - Accessible London: Achieving an Inclusive Environment; Supplementary Planning Guidance published by the GLA, - Inclusive Mobility, published by the Department for Transport and - Principles of Inclusive Design (They Include You) published by CABE. - 4.13 Good design should reflect the diversity of people who use it and not impose barriers of any kind.
+- 4.1.2 To help ensure an accessible environment the London Plan Policy 7.2 sets out the four principles of inclusive design; safety, convenience, flexibility and realism.
+These are set out in full in Policy DM03: Accessibility and Inclusive Design below and should be demonstrated in an applicant's design and access statement.
+Further guidance includes: - Accessible London: Achieving an Inclusive Environment; Supplementary Planning Guidance published by the GLA - Inclusive Mobility, published by the Department for Transport and - Inclusive Mobility and Principles of Inclusive Design (They Include You) published by CABE.

+- 4.1.3 Good design should reflect the diversity of people who use it and not impose barriers of any kind.
 People with disabilities in our community should be able to access the places everyone else takes for granted.
-Development proposals should ensure that the needs of people with all types of mobility difficulties, both physical and sensory, are taken into account when considering the design of development proposals and extensions to all buildings in particular those used by the general public such as shops and community facilities. - 4.14 DM02: Development Standards sets out the need to comply with the Mayor's wheelchair accessible standard for housing.
-Wheelchair users should have access to a full range of housing types.
-Large scale redevelopment which affects or creates new streets, footpaths and public transport infrastructure should also consider Inclusive Mobility standards and the need for shared space in new development. - 4.15 Inclusive Mobility published by the Department for Transport, sets out design guidance for the pedestrian environment, public transport and associated infrastructure to respond to the needs of disabled people.
+Development proposals should ensure that the needs of people with all types of mobility difficulties, both physical and sensory, are taken into account when considering the design of development proposals.
+This includes extensions to all buildings particularly those used by the general public such as shops and community facilities. - 4.1.4 Policy DM02: Development Standards sets out the need to comply with the Mayor's wheelchair accessibility requirement for housing.
+Large scale redevelopment which affects or creates new streets, footpaths and public transport infrastructure should also consider Inclusive Mobility standards and the need for shared space in new development. - 4.1.5 Inclusive Mobility published by the Department for Transport, sets out design guidance for the wider pedestrian environment, public transport and associated infrastructure to respond to the needs of disabled people.
 Many other people will also benefit from an accessible environment, including those travelling with small children, or carrying luggage or heavy shopping.
-The wider pedestrian environment also includes improving access to public transport. - 4.16 DM02: Development Standards also set the requirement to meet the Lifetime Homes standards.
+The wider pedestrian environment also includes improving access to public transport. - 4.1.6 Policy DM02: Development Standards also set the requirement to meet the Lifetime Homes standards.
 At the same time we aim to support the creation of lifetime neighbourhoods which support the changing needs of people from childhood to the end of life, and seek to enable people to live in their home for as much of their life as possible.
-Lifetime neighbourhoods are where transport, shops, green spaces, toilets, and benches, are consciously planned for people of all ages and conditions in mind.

-DM03: Accessibility and inclusive design
+Policy DM03: Accessibility and inclusive design